getporter/porter/workshop/porter-tf/azure/README.md

 Now, update the `porter.yaml` and change the following value:

 ```
-tag: getporter/orkshop-tf
+registry: getporter
 ```

-Change the Docker-like reference to point to your own Docker registry.
+Change the registry to point to your own Docker registry.
 For example, if my Docker user name is `jeremyrickard`, I'd change that these lines to:

 ```
-tag: jeremyrickard/workshop-tf
+registry: jeremyrickard
 ```

 ## Build The Bundle!